cryptape/ckb-transaction-cobuild-poc/README.md

 ## Project Structure
 * ckb-transaction-cobuild

-    A library for writing scripts in CKB transaction co-build protocol.
+    A library for writing scripts to support CKB transaction co-build protocol.

 * contracts/transaction-cobuild-lock-demo

-    A demo lock demonstrating how to write a lock script
+    A demo lock demonstrating how to write a lock script.

 * dapp